yazonnile/svelidation/readme.md

 - `presence: string`
   - Default inputs presence.
 If we set it to `required` - all inputs will be validated as required by default
+  - This options equals `optional` by default, this means that all fields in validation are optional and will be validated in case of having value, or having another validation rules

 - `trim: boolean`
   - allow validator trim textual values before check